Adribv/EDUTOOL/frontend/OPTIMIZATION.md

 ## 🎉 Conclusion

-The EDURAYS frontend has been significantly optimized for:
+The EDULIVES frontend has been significantly optimized for:
 - **Performance**: 68% reduction in bundle size
 - **User Experience**: Modern, responsive design
 - **Accessibility**: WCAG compliant interface